 Now, import the repository GPG keys with:

-The above output is shown us we have successfully installed Git version 2.22.0 on CentOS system.
+The above output is shown us we have successfully installed Git version 2.22.0 on CentOS 7 Linux system.

 After configuring the username and email, you can verify the setting configured properly or not using the following command: